 The Federation of State Boards of Physical Therapy (www.fsbpt.org) administrates the National Licensing Exams for graduates of accredited PT and PTA programs in the United States.
-All states, including California, now require a passing score on the PTA exam to be eligible for a state license to practice as a PTA.
+All states, including California, now require a passing score on the PTA national exam to be eligible for a state license to practice as a PTA.
 One of our primary goals is to prepare students to perform successfully on this exam.

 We have observed that students tend to perform well on the exam if they perform well in this program.
-In addition, the program provides a two-day PTA National Exam Review Course at the end of spring quarter taught by a professional instructor from SCOREBUILDERS, a nationally-recognized educational corporation.
-Attendance and participation in this course is a requirement for successful completion of PTAS 261 PT Practice, a required course in spring quarter.
+In addition, the program provides access to exam prep resources at the end of spring quarter to help prepare students for the national exam.